 - Elevation Gain: 391-ft.

-This scenic walk, also starting at the gondola station, leads to the overlook atop the Mannlichen, a 7,684-ft. summit at the north end of the ridge.
-From the Mannlichen lift station, turn north toward the Mannlichen viewpoint, also listed as the Royal Walk on the trail signposts.
-The trail starts out flat but soon starts climbing a moderate to steep grades to the overlook, gaining 400-ft. in 0.6 miles.
+This scenic walk, also starting at the Mannlichen gondola station, leads to the overlook atop the Mannlichen, a 7,684-ft. summit at the north end of the ridge.
+From the Mannlichen lift station, turn north toward the Mannlichen viewpoint, also listed as the Royal Walk on the trail signs.
+The trail starts out flat but soon starts climbing on moderate to steep grades to the overlook, gaining 400-ft. in 0.6 miles.

 This panoramic viewpoint enjoys breathtaking, 360-degree views encompassing the Grindelwald Valley to the east, the high peaks between Schynige Platte and the Schwarzhorn to the north and the summits rimming the Lauterbrunnen Valley to the west.
 Behind you, to the south, the Wetterhorn, Schreckhorn, Eiger, Monch and Jungfrau dominate the skyline.
 To the northwest are distant views of the Interlaken area.

 From Lauterbrunnen to Mannlichen: From the train station in Lauterbrunnen, catch the cog railway heading toward Wengen/Kleine Scheidegg and get off in Wengen.
 (The ride to Wengen takes about 14 minutes.)
-In Wengen, walk behind the train station to Dorfstrasse (the main street) and head northwest along the street for a short distance.
-Soon you will see signs pointing right along a road that passes the main tourism office on its way to the cable car station.
+In Wengen, walk behind the train station to Dorfstrasse (the main street) and turn left (northwest).
+Soon you will see signs pointing right to a road leading to the cable car station.
+Along the way pass the Wengen tourism office.
 Purchase a one-way ticket and take the cable car to Mannlichen.
 The cable car climbs over 3,000-ft. and takes about 5 minutes.
 Keep an eye out for chamoix grazing on the grassy slopes beneath the cableway.

-From Wengen to Mannlichen: In Wengen, the bottom station for the cable car located to the north/northeast of the train station (bahnhoff).
-Walk behind the train station to Dorfstrasse (the main street) and then head northwest along the street for a short distance.
-Soon you will see signs pointing right along a road that passes the main tourism office on its way to the cable car station.
+From Wengen to Mannlichen: In Wengen, the bottom station for the cable car is located to the north/northeast of the train station (bahnhoff).
+Walk behind the train station to Dorfstrasse (the main street) and then turn left (northwest).
+Soon you will see signs pointing right to the cable car station.
+Along the way pass the Wengen tourism office.
 Purchase a one-way ticket and take the cable car to Mannlichen.
 The cable car climbs over 3,000-ft. and takes about 5 minutes.
 Keep an eye out for chamoix grazing on the grassy slopes beneath the cableway.

-Klein Scheidegg to Grindelwald: At the Kleine Scheidegg Railway Station, buy a one-way ticket to the Grindelwald Bahnhoff (train station).
+Klein Scheidegg to Grindelwald/Lauterbrunnen: At the Kleine Scheidegg Railway Station, buy a one-way ticket to the Grindelwald or Lauterbrunnen Bahnhoff (train station).
 Trains typically run every 30 minutes in the summer.

 - Trail Photo Gallery